This post originally appeared on FSG.org’s blog.

 It’s no longer simply a handshake-and-check world, and that’s a good thing for businesses and people in need.
 If business can do well while doing good, like the partnerships shown here, everybody wins—including the children who will build that better future we seek.

-Have a question, comment or just want to stay up-to-date on our work around the world?
+Have a question, comment or just want to stay up-to-date on our work

 Follow me on Twitter: Follow @CarolynSave